But slow down. While it can be a superfood, not all chocolate is created equal.

 Whoever decided to put almond butter inside a 72% dark chocolate bar is our hero.
 Hu Kitchen‘s commitment to using high-quality ingredients shows in this bar of cacao, almonds, organic puffed quinoa, and organic coconut sugar.

 Heart-healthy pumpkin seeds and almonds make this fair-trade dark chocolate even tastier—and even better for you.
 And, since it’s already broken into pieces for you, it’s super easy to share.
 Unless that’s not your thing, then hide this bag pronto.

 Yes, there is kale in this chocolate bar.
 Kale chips to be exact.
 And that extra healthy dose of dark leafy greens—along with pumpkin and sesame seeds—makes Compartés’ 75 percent cacao bar stand out from the crowd.
 Using cacao sourced in South America, the bars are made by a small team of chocolatiers in Los Angeles.

 Made with fair-trade cacao sourced from Belize and the Dominican Republic and organic vanilla from Madagascar, the UK chocolates are all ethically and sustainably sourced—and widely available in the US.
 It does contain a little organic raw cane sugar.
 (If you prefer a little less intense bitterness, they also have a 70 percent bar.)

-Pair your chocolate with steaming hot cup of matcha.
+For a double dose of antioxidants, pair your chocolate with steaming hot cup of matcha.
 Or, whip up one of these three drinks that helps fight inflammation.